You may be asking yourself, “do I need a pre-workout?”

 Are you looking to get toned?
 To build muscle?
 To lose weight?

-While Powher is designed with females in mind, it’s not unlikely that some men will be reading this blog.
+While Powher is designed with women in mind, it’s not unlikely that some men will be reading this blog.
 So we don’t want to assume that everyone’s goals are the same.

 If losing weight is your primary goal, ingredients to boost motivation and increase the intensity of your workout will be your best bet.
 You’ll want to avoid anything designed to bulk up your muscles.